 To make use of BT5 high speed or long range, both the central and the peripheral need to have BT5 support.
 For example, a long-range sensors device will not be able to communicate with a phone that does not support BT 5 Coded PHYs.

 aconno embedded projects are based on FreeRTOS.
-Currently, we use FreeRTOS Kernel V10.0.0.
+Currently, we use FreeRTOS.

 FreeRTOS is a truly free professional grade RTOS for microcontrollers that supports 35 MCU architectures.
 RTOS stands for Real-Time Operating System.
 More info about FreeRTOS and RTOSes, in general, can be found here.

 For the BLE protocol, we use standard Bluetooth security methods.
 OTA is now supported on acnBEACON and acnRANGE.

 OTA is now supported on acnBEACON and acnRANGE.

 Every product has a download section where you can find all the necessary files to get you started with aconno devices.
 We’ve also developed files to help you better understand products, like Quicksheets which are like Datasheets only in a more compact form with updated datasheets of every component.
 Product brief helps you understand the full range of functionality of the product and the manual as always, shows you how to work with the device.

 Also, we have one page with all the files for our products, we call it: Docs & Resources.